Thursday, 11 June 2015

 Facts

 When separations occur there are often many sides and perspectives to the whys and hows of what happened.
 As people try to process whatever limited information they have, facts will be misunderstood, exaggerated and unfortunately twisted.
-Potters House are experts at shielding their members from the facts.
-It is not uncommon for people to have died & fellow members had no idea.
+Potters House are experts at shielding their members from the facts & creating a narrative that the person who leaves is at fault (rebel).
+Such is the information control, that It is not uncommon for people to have died & fellow members had no idea.

 As Christians we are people of truth, often for us (at least for me) truth is black and white.
 So when we hear things that are not true (especially negativity about us) we want to set the record straight.
 Proverbs 18:17 says: Any story sounds true until someone tells the other side and sets the record straight (TLB).